zyfrank/privacy-vault/README.md

 Use with command line version.
 Works for Kovan:
 ### Initialization
 1. `npm install`
-1. `cp .env.example .env` - add your Kovan private key to deploy contracts
+1. `cp .env.example .env` - add your Kovan private key to deploy contracts and make deposit and spend operation
 1. `npm run build:circuit`
 1.  change contract name of generated SpendVerifier.sol to SpendVerifier and change contract name of generated CommitmentVerifier.sol to CommitmentVerifier
 1. `npm run build:contract`